What Drives Issue Resolution Speed? An Empirical Study of Scientific Workflow Systems on GitHub: Results

 \textbf{Feature Measurement and Statistical Test. }We measure the length of each issue title and body by applying the built-in Python \emph{len()} function.
 Using regular expressions, we further detect whether the issue description contained code blocks or URLs.
-All issues are then grouped into two categories, \emph{open} and \emph{closed}.
 For each issue, we extract the six structural and management-related features, including \emph{has-label}, \emph{has-assignee}, \emph{title-length}, and \emph{body-length}.
 The number of contributors in a repository is obtained by querying the GitHub API to fetch metadata about the repository.
 Finally, to determine whether these feature distributions significantly differed between open and closed issues, we apply the non-parametric \emph{Wilcoxon rank-sum test} \cite{wilcoxon1945individual}.

-In addition to statistical significance testing, we also compute Cohen's effect size ($\delta$) to quantify the magnitude of differences between open and closed issues.
+In addition to statistical significance testing, we also compute Cohen's effect size ($d$) to quantify the magnitude of differences between open and closed issues.
 While \emph{p-values} indicate whether the observed differences are statistically significant, effect sizes capture their practical impact, that is, how meaningful these differences are in real-world terms.
-Following established conventions, values of $|\delta| < 0.2$ are considered negligible, $0.2 \leq |\delta| < 0.5$ as small, $0.5 \leq |\delta| < 0.8$ as medium, and $|\delta| \geq 0.8$ as large.
+Following established conventions, values of $|d| < 0.2$ are considered negligible, $0.2 \leq |d| < 0.5$ as small, $0.5 \leq |d| < 0.8$ as medium, and $|d| \geq 0.8$ as large.

 Table~\ref{tab:feature_significance} summarizes the statistical comparison between open and closed issues across all investigated features.
-All features show statistically significant differences (\( p > 0.01 \)), indicating that each characteristic varies meaningfully between open and closed issues.
-However, the effect size values ($\delta$) reveal that the magnitude of these differences is generally small or negligible, suggesting that while the differences are statistically detectable, their practical impact is limited.
+All features show statistically significant differences (\( p < 0.01 \)), indicating that each characteristic varies meaningfully between open and closed issues.
+However, the effect size values ($d$) reveal that the magnitude of these differences is generally small or negligible, suggesting that while the differences are statistically detectable, their practical impact is limited.